hackbinghamton/DataScienceWorkshop/DataEngineering/SQLIntermediate.md

   including all data from the right data set.
 * Perform an inner join to retrieve all common data between the two sets.
 * Perform an outer join to retrieve all data between both sets.

+Now that you know how to retrieve data from tables, check out this fun [murder mystery SQL game](https://mystery.knightlab.com/) and find out who committed the crime!

 ## Next Steps
 Head onto our [SQL Advanced](SQLAdvanced.md) section of the workshop to learn how to create and manage tables.